ISAT Comprehensive Assessment System

 Most items are scored by the Smarter Balanced test-delivery engine.
 The scoring of human-scored aspects of constructed-response items and performance tasks is a local or state responsibility.
 Both provide results that teachers and administrators can examine in relation to the Idaho Content Standards and then adjust instruction accordingly.

-The Smarter Balanced Digital Library offers guidance on how and when to use each type of assessment, how to evaluate students' responses, and how to interpret results.
+The Smarter Balanced Tools for Teachers offers guidance on how and when to use each type of assessment, how to evaluate students' responses, and how to interpret results.
 The full range of capabilities that are ultimately offered by the ISAT Interim Assessment System will depend on the ability to fully engage the computer-adaptive technology and ongoing enhancements of the system's technology.

 In the initial phase, schools and districts can use both the Interim Comprehensive Assessment and the Interim Assessment Blocks.